StevenLyt/StevenLyt.github.io/index.md

 ## Teaching experience

+- Fall 2023: Course Producer for _CSCI 270: Introduction to Algorithms and Theory of Computing_ with Prof. Aaron Cote
 - Spring 2023: Grader for _CSCI 170: Discrete Methods in Computer Science_ with Prof. Aaron Cote
 - Fall 2022: Course Producer for _CSCI 270: Introduction to Algorithms and Theory of Computing_ with Prof. David Kempe
 - Spring 2022: Course Producer for _CSCI 104: Data Structures and Object Oriented Design_ with Prof. Mark Redekopp